rapka/polemics-md/content/essays/nina-arweave.md

 A side effect of using Arweave's public blockchain for hosting is that all of the music on Nina can be downloaded for free by anyone.
 Unlike platforms like Bandcamp and iTunes that use low quality or short previews, **Nina exposes maximum quality mp3s uploaded by artists to the entire internet**.
 I was able to find the NFT minting transaction for the latest staff pick on Nina and download all of the songs on it in a matter of minutes.

 This is the same issue faced by non-music NFTs such as the Bored Ape Yacht Club that led to the internet [roundly mocking](https://slate.com/technology/2021/11/nft-image-ownership-right-clicking-saving-copying-trolling.html) those who spent money on them.
-The usual defense against this offered by NFT enthusiasts is something along the lines of [this tweet](https://twitter.com/0xAllen_/status/1451218682080894991) by Twitter user 0xAllen.
+The usual defense against this offered by NFT enthusiasts is something along the lines of [this post](https://twitter.com/0xAllen_/status/1451218682080894991) by Twitter user 0xAllen.

 ![Screenshot of https://twitter.com/0xAllen_/status/1451218682080894991.
 The Media downloaded by "right click savers" is portrayed as being worth $0](../images/nina-arweave/nina_right-click_save_tweet.png)

 A Nina NFT, so the argument goes, benefits from the security of a decentralized network where users can buy and sell releases like physical records.
 This is exactly how Greenfield, the crypto investment firm that funded Nina in 2022, [described releases on the platform](https://greenfield.xyz/2022/10/12/backing-nina/) , calling them "one-of-a-kind digital vinyls".
 Meanwhile, a random person right clicking and saving the music would get nothing besides a worthless audio file.

 There's just one problem with this: **mp3s of music that artists poured their souls into are not worth $0!
-Especially mp3s that are played by DJs at for-profit gigs!**
+Especially mp3s that are played by DJs at for profit gigs!**

 I don't believe the artists on Nina were aware of this design when they signed up for the service and I don't want to enable piracy of their works.
 Accordingly, I am not including detailed instructions for locating these mp3s as part of this article.